modelica/newsletter/_2023-02/SystemModeler-13-3.md

 ---
-title: Just released: System Modeler 13.3!
+title: "Just released: System Modeler 13.3!"
 author: "Ankit Naik [Wolfram](https://wolfram.com/system-modeler/)"
 category: "vendor"
 ---

 ![Alt text](SystemModeler13-3.png 'System Modeler 13.3')

 The new version comes with features that will accelerate your model development workflows.
 Some of the key features are: